 Doug Duncan & Catherine Pawasarat are modern day teachers of transcendence.
 Their work with students draws upon Buddhist, Western Mysteries, modern psychology and other traditions.
 If you found this article helpful, consider sharing your gratitude by making a gift of Dana to the Teachers.

-For those interested in studying the Western Mysteries further, Doug & Catherine are offering an online webinar series on the Western Mysteries this October 10-31, 2016:
+For those interested in studying the Western Mysteries and Eastern traditions further, Doug & Catherine offer courses and retreats throughout the year.